GandaG/unity-deploy-tools/README.rst

 5. Enter your password;

 6. Give the token a good description.
-Mine is :code:`Travis-CI Deploy`;
+Mine is :code:`Travis-CI Unity Deploy Tools`;

 7. Give the token these permissions: